futurefabric/govuk-prototyping-rails/README.md

 You should now be able to view the default example view of this prototyping app by going to http://localhost:3000 in your browser.

+## How to use the app

+The idea is to have separate branches for separate prototypes, which can then optionally be deployed to their own respective heroku apps.

 ### More soon